|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 ♦ #3 Tridimensional Approach

 I have found that with the tridimensional approach, you may want to consider an analysis of your client’s subjective reality, as well as how that subjective reality may overlap with his or her primary culture.
 As you may have guessed, this approach, like the transcultural approach discussed earlier in this section, emphasizes a need for therapists to be aware of their own world view before they can understand, accept, and work within the world view of their culturally different clients.

 In other words, a multicultural therapist should be aware of how his or her subjective world view is interfacing with his or her culturally different client’s world view.
 As you know, this can be done by identifying the similarities and differences between the therapist’s world view and the client’s world view.
 Obviously, this requires you, as the counselor, to adopt a belief that your culturally different client is your cultural equal despite your differences.

-On this track, we have discussed three approaches to moving beyond stereotypes in multicultural counseling.
+In this section, we have discussed three approaches to moving beyond stereotypes in multicultural counseling.
 These three approaches were, 1.
 Intercultural Versus Intracultural Differences, 2.
 Transculturalism, and 3. a Tridimensional Approach.

-On the next track, we will discuss the Four Common Approaches to Multi-Cultural training.
+In the next section, we will discuss the Four Common Approaches to Multi-Cultural training.
 These four common approaches are the Universal approach, the Ubiquitous approach, the Traditional approach, and the Race-Based approach.

 Ethics CEU QUESTION